realsnipc/ezsnippet/README.md

 ## Contribute

-* Contribute to the project by adding useful extensions to it.
+* Contribute to the project by adding useful more snippets to it.
-* Open a issue for snippets addition.
 * Star and help the project reach more people.